 4. Networking is Highly Important

 When compared to the United States, the population of Costa Rica is small.
 With only 5 million people in the country, networking plays a huge role in business growth.
 It’s important to get out there and discuss current business ventures and possible future business endeavors with the community.
 The small, tight-knit community can open up partnerships and opportunities with fellow businesspeople that may have gone unnoticed without networking.
-Due to the closeness of the Costa Rican community, and the importance of networking, it is crucial that you keep your comments respectful and your intentions honest.
+Due to the closeness of the Costa Rican community, and the importance of networking, you can expect Costa Ricans to always remain respectful and polite.

-5. Business Attire is Still Preferred in Professional Settings
+5. Business Attire is Preferred in Professional Settings

 7. Negotiations Will Take Time